 You weigh your corn in grams, weigh out 1 percent of that weight in slaked lime.
-Cover the corn with water by an inch or so — a traditional measure is water equal to twice the volume of corn — add the slaked lime, stir well, and bring to a boil.
+In a large pot, cover the corn with water by an inch or so — a traditional measure is water equal to twice the volume of corn — add the slaked lime, stir well, and bring to a boil.
 Boil for 30 minutes or so, then turn off the heat, stir one more time, and leave overnight.

 The next day, you rinse the corn, which will have changed color and feel slimy, until the slimy seed coat is all washed away.
 You now have maiz para pozole.
 Want to really have great corn though?
 And hell, if you’ve gone so far as to make your own nixtamalized corn, you might as well.
 Then nip off the dark end of each kernel where it was attached to the cob.

 Why?
 So that after the corn has cooked for hours and is ready to eat, it will open up into a sort of flower shape.
 Pretty, and it will impress your Mexican friends.
 Not 100 percent necessary, but I do it most of the time.